Updated: 2 days ago

 Our of these stats some interesting insight appears in relation to claims and judgments that are entered on the back end of the claim process.

 Our quest is to turn as many of these judgments into cash for judgment creditors who now have the benefit of an enforceable order for the payment of money.
 So, we continue to nudge and encourage judgment creditors to take judgments over £600 in value to the next level.
 By transferring them to the Higher court, they can access High Court Enforcement Agents who compel payment wherever possible under a High Court Writ of Control.
-Although warrants decreased by 9%, when compared to same quarter in 2018 a staggering 96,200 warrants were issued of which more than three quarters (78%) were Warrants of Control.
+Although warrants issued were also down to 97% when compared to the same quarter in 2019.
+In April to June 2020, 24,000 warrants were issued down 97% from 93,000 in the same quarter of 2019.
+Out of these, 21,00 (86%) were Warrants of Control.

 What users have to do is figure out the exit from this automated Warrant of Control process.
 Just like the Hobbits in Lord of the Rings they will have to hack their way through to the alternative.
 All they need is the form of judgment, and once that is sent to an HCEO, such as our very own Claire Sandbrook, it can be converted into a Writ of Control.
 The advantage is faster attendance times, better reporting, and enthusiastic and trained agents who work to achieve the best possible outcome.
 Our approach is balanced against the need to be fair to the Judgment Debtor.